euro-cordex/jsc-cordex/README.md

 ## Processing and analysis results

-Any processing, analysis, visualisation and results thereof shall be done in temporary directories, on a per user basis (has proven to work to some extend with CORDEX FPSCONV on jsc-cordex):
+Any processing, analysis, visualisation and results thereof shall be done in temporary directories, on a per user basis (has proven to work to some extent with CORDEX FPSCONV on jsc-cordex):
 ```
 $ROOTDIR_CDXCMIP6/user_tmp/${USER}